alospeaks/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ###Exercise-5
 #### Modifying the README file.
 1. Open up the `README.md` file from the `ansible` folder using `ATOM`
-2. Add some contents to it eg `this is my first gitlab edit`
+2. Add some contents to it eg `this is my second gitlab edit`
 3. Save it.

 ###Exercise-6